A view of the Thames and London at night from up high A view of the Thames and London at night from up high

 See the major landmarks

 Upscale rooftop bar and eatery Wagtail offers uninhibited views of some of the city's best-known landmarks, including The Shard, Tower Bridge, and The Monument.
 It's comfortable and refined, with several terraces and a covered rooftop bar for taking in all the sights.
-Alcohol, food, and cigars are available.
+Alcohol, food, and cigars are available, and in winter you can snug up in one of their igloo pods.

 Horizon 22